IanEarnest/Unity-GUI/README.md

-Unity Finished Resources
+Unity GUI
 ====

 Introduction
 ------------

-A collection of resources and scripts made in Unity, ready to be used on games and other projects.
+A collection of GUI resources and scripts made in Unity, ready to be used on games and other projects.

 Current projects: